pseudo22/Merofiru/readme.md

 # Merofiru

 Merofiru is a music-chat application designed for melophiles, connecting users with similar music tastes to engage in conversations.
-The project features, one-on-one messaging, matches users according to the users selected genres and future integration with the Spotify API.
+The project features, one-on-one messaging, matches users according to the users selected genres

 ## Features